 If a student did not earn academic credit at one or more of the relevant institutions and does not provide, to the Financial Aid Administrator's satisfaction, an acceptable explanation and documentation for each of those failures, the institution must deny the student any additional Title IV program assistance.
-The student will have an opportunity to question and appeal the decision.
+All decisions are final.